-I was surprised that the mobile phone battery held up all the way through he ride, I had two devices paired with bluetooth and the GPS was on the whole ride, I also had wifi connection on between the camera and the mobile phone.
+I was surprised that the mobile phone battery held up all the way through the ride, I had two devices paired with Bluetooth and the GPS was on the whole ride, I also had a wifi connection on between the camera and the mobile phone.
 I’m happy with the battery performance.

-I also tested nutritional intake during the ride, may plan was to see how I performed with mostly fluid intakes, all I took with me was a bar of dark chocolate, water and sports drinks.
+I also tested nutritional intake during the ride, my plan was to see how I performed with mostly fluid intakes, all I took with me was a bar of dark chocolate, water, and sports drinks.
 It was enough nutrition for this ride, I felt fine after the ride and the next day.

 Here is the youtube playlist for the videos I took on Saturday.

-I left home and let the HammerHead navigation device guide to Maassluis – the route was a great option, I had my doubts sometimes on the HammerHead App suggestion on which side of a canal to cycle on as there was bike paths at some parts of the route on both side of a canal.
-I did get to Maassluis and from there after a ferry ride it was straight down to Vlissingen.
+I left home and let the HammerHead navigation device guide to Maassluis – the route was a great option, I had my doubts sometimes on the HammerHead App suggestion on which side of a canal to cycle on as there were bike paths at some parts of the route on both side of a canal.
+I did get to Maassluis and from there after a ferry ride, it was straight down to Vlissingen.

 On this ride I had much more food and drinks with me, I decide to eat every hour, that worked out great still had energy after the train ride from Vlissingen to Amsterdam Leyland Station to bike home.
 Overall I had a great weekend of cycling and I’m in a good shape to do the multi-day cycling event at the end of August.